samiralam/rules-compendium/docs/dmg/5-creating-campaigns/index.md

 **Step 4: Bring It to an End.** Think about how the campaign might end and what level you expect the characters to be when the campaign wraps up.

-You might have noticed that these steps are similar to the “[Step-by-Step Adventures](/sources/dnd/dmg-2024/creating-adventures#StepbyStepAdventures)” list at the start of [chapter 4](/sources/dnd/dmg-2024/creating-adventures).
+You might have noticed that these steps are similar to the "[Step-by-Step Adventures](/sources/dnd/dmg-2024/creating-adventures#StepbyStepAdventures)" list at the start of [chapter 4](/sources/dnd/dmg-2024/creating-adventures).
 In many ways, a campaign is just an adventure writ large.
 In an ongoing campaign, one adventure flows naturally into the next.

 Later sections of this chapter offer inspiration and advice for each of these four steps.
 The chapter concludes with a campaign example.